0xsequence/marketplace-sdk/sdk/.changeset/salty-clubs-decide.md

 - Enhanced `getContentType` utility with better error handling mechanisms.
 - Updated `fetchContentType` to gracefully handle cases where the URL might be undefined.

-### Playground Refactoring
-- Refactored the Next.js playground to align with the updated asset structures and utilities.